codeandcreate/smdqs/README.md

 ## Changes

 some day 2015	- 1.0: 		Initial version
 28.02.2017 	- 2.0-testing:	new structure and two new functions: requreJS and ready
 20.04.2017	- 2.0-testing:  dropped "isDomObject", added requireCSS
+24.04.2017	- 2.0-testing:  avoid double adding of CSS/JS with requireCSS/-JS

 ## Examples